jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/predict.md

 ## Accessing the prediction endpoint using REST API

 In this step, you will learn how to access the REST prediction endpoint that was created by Custom Vision Service as a wrapper around your model.
-The instructor will explain in detail what the prediction endpoint is and will walk you through `predict.ipynb` Jupyter notebook that illustrates how to use Python SDK to access the service.
+The instructor will explain in detail what the prediction endpoint is and will walk you through `invoke_endpoint.ipynb` Jupyter notebook that illustrates how to use Python SDK to access the service.

 1. Make sure to mark the current version of your model as the default iteration.